Skip to main content

 The architecture is the blueprint for all the components of the specification and how they work together.
 It defines the design principles which underpin the UNTP and shows the components working together from the perspective of a single actor and across the entire value-chain.
 The UNTP is a fundamentally decentralised architecture with no central store of data.

-Digital Product Passport
+Digital Product Passport (DPP)

 The digital product passport (DPP) is issued by the shipper of goods and is the carrier of product and sustainability information for every serialised product item (or product batch) that is shipped between actors in the value chain.
 It is deliberately simple and lightweight and is designed to carry the minimum necessary data at the granularity needed by the receiver of goods - such as the scope 3 emissions in a product shipment.
 The passport contains links to conformity credentials which add trust to the ESG claims in the passport.
-The passport also contains links to traceability events which provide the "glue" to follow the linked-data trail (subject to confidentiality constraints) from finished product back to raw materials.
+The passport also contains links to traceability events which provide the "glue" to follow the Linked Data trail (subject to confidentiality constraints) from finished product back to raw materials.
 The UNTP DPP does not conflict with national regulations such as the EU DPP.
-In fact, it can usefully be conceptualised as the upstream B2B feedstock that provides the data and evidence needed for the issuing of high quality national level product passports.
+In fact, it can usefully be conceptualised as the upstream B2B feedstock that provides the data and evidence needed for the issuing of high quality national or regional level product passports.

-Conformity Credential
+Digital Conformity Credential (DCC)

 Conformity credentials are usually issued by independent third parties and provide a trusted assessment of product ESG performance against credible standards or regulations.
 As such the credential provides trusted verification of the ESG claims in the passport.
 Since the passport may make several independent claims (eg emissions intensity, deforestation free, fair work, etc) there may be many linked conformity credentials referenced by one passport.
 As an additional trust layer, the conformity credential may reference an accreditation credential that attests to the authority of the third party to perform the specific ESG assessments.
 The conformity credential data model has been developed by a separate UN/CEFACT project on digital conformity that has expert membership from accreditation authorities and conformity assessment bodies.

-Traceability Events
+Digital Traceability Events (DTE)

-Identifiers of businesses (eg tax registration numbers), of locations (eg google pins, cadastral/lot numbers, GS1 GLNs), and of products (eg GS1 GTINs or other schemes) are ubiquitous throughout supply chains and underpin the integrity of the system.
+Identifiers of businesses (eg tax registration numbers, Legal Entity Identifiers (LEIs), of locations (eg google pins, cadastral/lot numbers, GS1 GLNs), and of products (eg GS1 GTINs or other schemes) are ubiquitous throughout supply chains and underpin the integrity of the system.
 UNTP builds upon existing identifier schemes without precluding the use of new schemes so that existing investments and high integrity registers can be leveraged.
 UNTP requires four key features of the identifiers and, for those that don't already embody these features, provides a framework to uplift the identifier scheme to meet UNTP requirements.
 Identifiers used in UNTP implementations should be discoverable (ie easily read by scanning a barcode, QR code, or RFID), globally unique (ie by adding a domain prefix to local schemes), resolvable (ie given an identifier, there is a standard way to find more data about the identified thing), and verifiable (ie ownership of the identifier can be verified so that actors cannot make claims about identifiers they don't own).

 Web vocabularies are a means to bring consistent understanding of meaning to ESG claims and assessments throughout transparent value chains based on UNTP.
 There are hundreds of ESG standards and regulations around the world, each with dozens or hundreds of specific conformity criteria.
 Any given value chain from raw materials to finished product is likely to include dozens of passports and conformity credentials issued against any of thousands of ESG criteria.
 Without a consistent means to make sense of this data, UNTP would provide a means to discover a lot of data but no easy way to make sense of it.
 The UNTP defines a standard and extensible topic map (taxonomy) of ESG criteria and provides a mechanism for any standards authority, or national regulator, or industry association to map their specific terminology to the UNTP vocabulary.